romeorizzi/TALight/README.md

 <details><summary>How to download the binary</summary>

 Go to [the binaries download page](https://github.com/romeorizzi/TAlight/releases/) and choose the correct `rtal` binary for your platform and download the compressed file.
-For Mac you have one single choice, for Linux you have two choices depending on whether your CPU is Intel or AMD, in the case of Windows you have two choices depending on whether the system is set up for a 64 bits architecture (almost always) rather than a 32 bits one.
+For Mac you have one single option (64 bits) and the binary should work equally well on an Intel or an AMD processor.
+The same with Windows, but here you have two options (32 bits versus 64 bits) and you can [see here](https://support.microsoft.com/en-us/windows/32-bit-and-64-bit-windows-frequently-asked-questions-c6ca9541-8dce-4d48-0415-94a3faa2e13d) for instructions on how to find out which one of the two is the right one for your machine (nowadays 64 bits almost always).
+In the case of Linux we assume the 64 bits but you have to choose between the Intel-AMD architecture or the ARM architecture (usually meant for servers).

 Place the downloaded file in the folder you prefer.
 If you have already cloned or downloaded this repo then we suggest you to place it in a folder named `TAlight/rtal/target/debug` within the copy of this repo on your local machine (to create subfolders you can use the `mkdir` command).
 After having placed the file which is correct for your platform on your local machine, proceed as follows.